Generalized Steppingstone Sampling: Efficient marginal likelihood estimation in gravitational wave analysis of Pulsar Timing Array data: Marginal likelihood estimation

 \subsection{Steppingstone Sampling}

 The approximation of a continuous integral induces a discretization bias in TI leading to an inaccurate estimate of the marginal likelihood.
-Hence, steppingstone sampling was first proposed in the phylogenetics field \citep{xie2011improving} and later introduced to LIGO GW analysis \citep{maturana2019stepping} as an alternative method to enable unbiased estimates and improve model selection.
-The SS method estimates $z$ through a product of sufficient $K-1$ intermediate ratios given by
+Hence, steppingstone sampling was first proposed in the phylogenetics field \citep{xie2011improving} and later introduced to LIGO GW analysis \citep{maturana2019stepping} as an alternative method to enable unbiased \res{$z$} estimates and improve model selection. \res{The SS method considers an unnormalized version of the power posterior density, given in \eqref{ppost}, defined by